jfly/dotfiles/README.md

 ## Bluetooth
 See <https://wiki.archlinux.org/index.php/Bluetooth_keyboard>.
 Note: Dualbooting with bluetooth is a *pain*.
-See: https://unix.stackexchange.com/a/255510 for more details and a crazy workaround.
+See: https://unix.stackexchange.com/a/255510 for more details and a crazy workaround. `inspect-windows-registry.sh` is a useful script to help with this.

 Note: Dualbooting with BLE is even more of a pain.
 See http://console.systems/2014/09/how-to-pair-low-energy-le-bluetooth.html and https://cat.devbra.in/pair-a-bluetooth-le-device-with-a-dualboot-of-linux-windows-10-2/ for some information.
 I haven't actually managed to get this working yet.
 I see the following from `journalctl -f`: